Michael Penn

-Michael Daniel Penn (born August 1, 1958) is an American musician, singer and composer.
-He is noted for the 1989 single "No Myth", a top 20 hit in the US and successful in several other countries.
+Michael Daniel Penn (born August 1, 1958) is an American musician, singer, and composer.
+His 1989 single "No Myth" was a top 20 hit in the U.S. and successful in several other countries.

 Early life

-Penn was born in the Greenwich Village neighborhood of Manhattan.
+Penn was born Michael Daniel Penn on August 1, 1958 in the Greenwich Village neighborhood of Manhattan.
 He is the first son of actor and director Leo Penn and actress Eileen Ryan, and the brother of actors Sean Penn and Chris Penn.
 He is of Lithuanian-Jewish (paternal) and Irish–Italian (maternal) descent.
 Penn began playing music in junior high school and attended Santa Monica High School.